temporal-sa/codec-cors-credentials/README.md

 In order to send the authentication cookie, a specific flag has to be set on the XMLHttpRequest object (flag: `withCredentials = true`) or the Request constructor (flag: `credentials = 'include'`) when it is invoked.

-The configuration option within the Temporal UI to set the appropriate flag is "**Include cross-origin credentials**", which can be found in the Codec Server settings.
+The configuration option within the Temporal UI to ensure the flag is set is "**Include cross-origin credentials**", which can be found in the Codec Server settings.

 <img src="./docs/settings.png" width="400">